5/14/2025

 Chief Executive Officer

 Yeah, Pablo, I'll try to answer that best as I can.
 For us, the onboarding of a new agency is not a profit center, so we do have the internal infrastructure that is designed for ongoing adding of new locations, agents, and ongoing training of the same.
-Those same resources are utilized to support the existing over 500 locations and 2,000 independent agencies, so it's like a sunk cost on the agent onboarding activities because we're utilizing personnel across channels in order to be efficient with our resources.
-There's not a lot of CAPEX related to onboarding of new agents.
-Last year we had a lot of CAPEX and creating the facilities that we have now that's supportive of those initiatives.
-So as far as infrastructure, adding some additional business development managers, that could help grow our recruiting pipeline and maybe increase the average size of our quarterly onboarding of agents.
-That would be more of a P&L direct expense, so that would be a margin hit but not significant in order to get the growth and additional productive units.
-Then I think the second part of your question was related to trying to get to how are we going to sustain this now higher level EBITDA margin?
+Those same resources are utilized to support the existing over 500 locations and 2,000 independent agencies.
+So it's kind of like a sunk cost on the agent onboarding activities because we're utilizing personnel across channels in order to be efficient with our resources.
+There's not a lot of CapEx Related to onboarding of new agents, last year we had a lot of CapEx and creating the facilities that we have now that's supportive of those initiatives.
+So as far as infrastructure, adding some additional business development managers, that could help grow our recruiting pipeline and maybe increase the average size of our quarterly projects. onboarding of agents, that would be more of a P&L direct expense.
+So that would be a margin hit but not significant in order to get the growth and additional productive units.
+And then I think the second part of your question was related to trying to get to how are we going to sustain this now higher level EBITDA margin?
 Is that the gist of the question?

 speaker